robzhang2017/cardano-sl/docs/configuration.md

   --configuration-file <file> --configuration-key <key>
   generate-keys-by-spec --genesis-out-dir <dir>`.
 This command will generate and dump secrets to `<dir>`.
 To deploy a cluster you need keys of core nodes.
-In case of devnet, just use `generate-keys-by-spec` to obtain these keys.
-They can be found in `keys-testnet/rich`.
-Workflow for testnet is described below.
-Workflow for mainnet (not sure if someone will ever need it) is described in `scripts/prepare-genesis` (**TODO** move it here maybe?).
+Just use `generate-keys-by-spec` to obtain these keys if you have a spec with `testnetInitializer`.

 * `cardano-node-simple` and `cardano-node` have command line option to dump genesis data (in JSON format).
 The option is `--dump-genesis-data-to genesis.json` (data will be dumped to